deepakg/spotify/readme.md

 # Spotify Album Art Collage

 ![Album art collage](spotify-montage-QRht.png)
-spotify-collage.pl takes a url to a Spotify playlist and generates a collage of album art images of the tracks in that playlist.
+spotify-collage.pl takes a url to a Spotify playlist and stitches a collage of album art images of the tracks in that playlist.

-Usage:
+- The album art images are resized to 200x200 pixels
+- The images are laid out in a 4:3 grid
+- The generated collage is saved in .png format in the folder that you run this script in.

+### Usage

 ```
 perl spotify-collage.pl --playlist https://open.spotify.com/user/beatlesplaylists/playlist/1FbXE0DKfcNlIRexSEHcs8